-- The annotation(Library="libraryName"), used by the linker to include the library file where the compiled external function is available. - The annotation(Library=("libraryName1", "libraryName2")), used by the linker to include the library files where the compiled external function is available and additional libraries used to implement it.
-For shared libraries it is recommended to include all non-system libraries in this list. - The annotation(Include="includeDirective"), used to include source files, [e.g., header files or source files that contain the functions referenced in the external function declaration], needed for calling the external function in the code generated by the Modelica compiler.
-The included code should be valid C89 code. - The annotation(IncludeDirectory="modelica://ModelicaLibraryName/Resources/Include"), used to specify a location for header files.
+- The annotation(Library="libraryName"), used by the linker to include the library file where the compiled external function is available. - The annotation(Library=("libraryName1","libraryName2")), used by the linker to include the library files where the compiled external function is available and additional libraries used to implement it.
+For shared libraries it is recommended to include all non-system libraries in this list. - The annotation(Include="includeDirective"), used to include source files needed for calling the external function in the code generated by the Modelica compiler.
+The included code should be valid C89 code.

+[Examples of files that can be included are header files or source files that contain the functions referenced in the external function declaration.]

+- The annotation(IncludeDirectory="modelica://ModelicaLibraryName/Resources/Include"), used to specify a location for header files.
 The preceding one is the default and need not be specified; but another location could be specified by using an URI name for the include directory, see section 13.2.3. - The annotation(LibraryDirectory="modelica://ModelicaLibraryName/Resources/Library"), used to specify a location for library files.
 The preceding one is the default and need not be specified; but another location could be specified by using an URI name for the library directory, see section 13.2.3.
-Different versions of one object library can be provided [e.g. for Windows and for Linux] by providing a platform directory below the LibraryDirectory.
+Different versions of one object library can be provided (e.g. for Windows and for Linux) by providing a platform directory below the LibraryDirectory.
 If no platform directory is present, the object library must be present in the LibraryDirectory.
 The following platform names are standardized:

 '''

-- "win32" [Microsoft Windows 32 bit]
+- "win32" (Microsoft Windows 32 bit)

+- "win64" (Microsoft Windows 64 bit)

+- "linux32" (Linux Intel 32 bit)

+- "linux64" (Linux Intel 64 bit)

 '''

-- "win64" [Microsoft Windows 64 bit]

-- "linux32" |Linux Intel 32 bit|

-- "linux64" [Linux Intel 64 bit]